spatialnetworkslab/vue-gg/docs/guides/legends.md

 # Legends

-Legends are used to show scale mappings for values like color, shape, size, opacity.
-Each legend is typically mapped to a single dimension or variable.
+Legends are used to show mappings for aesthetics like color, shape, size, opacity to a given domain.Each legend is mapped to a single dimension or variable.
 Vue Graphics Grammar supports three (3) types of legends – gradient, discrete, and symbol legends.

 `vgg-gradient-legend` maps the domain given to `scale` to a continuous gradient of two (2) or more colors housed in a rectangular section.
-The progression of the gradient is dictated by the spread of the tick values derived from `scale`.

 <CodeDemoLayout>